dotnet/linker/docs/serialization.md

 - Types of properties defined on the type
   - _not_ including properties defined on the base type
   - (virtuals overridden by the type are discovered)
+  - including types of generic arguments
 - Types of fields defined on the type
   - _not_ including fields of the base type
-- Types of generic arguments in property/field types
+  - including types of generic arguments
-  - limited generically instantiated classes/structs
-  - _not_ including generic arrays (`T[]`)
-  - _not_ including generic pointer or function pointer types

 ## Preservation logic